genov8/goprototype/README.md

 - `Replace` – Replaces all occurrences of a substring with another
 - `Repeat` – Repeats a string a specified number of times.
 - `ReverseWords` – Reverses the order of words in a string.
+- `Slugify` – Converts a string into a URL-friendly format by replacing spaces and special characters.
+- `Pad` – Pads a string to a specified length with a given character.
+- `WordCount` – Counts the number of words in a string.
+- `ToCamelCase` – Converts a string to CamelCase format.

 ### Common
 Utility methods applicable to multiple types: